puppy supplies list

 French Bulldogs usually do best in a harness setup for comfort and safety.

-• Leash (4–6 feet) — A simple everyday leash is perfect for training and short walks.
+Leash - A simple everyday leash is perfect for training and short walks.
+A retractable leash may be preferable if you live in an apartment or have limited outside space for your pup.

 Toys and Enrichment